Our Oyster

 Activities

 At a minimum, you ‘re going to want some oysters.
 You can drop by unannounced and help yourself from a U-Pik crate of Eros alongside our float.
-Instructions are posted on a tree near the pier – can’t miss it.
-If you want a guided tour of the farm, you have two choices, again by land or by sea.
-The land tour is 90 minutes and the boat tour is 2 hours.
-These are scheduled tours for which you can purchase tickets by selecting the “Book Now” button below.
+Instructions are posted on a kiosk near the pier – can’t miss it.
+If you would like a guided tasting and tour of the farm, please select the “Book Now” button below.

 Directions